Former Diamond Bar Church Volunteer Pleads No Contest to Sexually Molesting Underage Girl

-A former volunteer at a church in Diamond Bar plead no contest to sexually molesting a girl when she was between the ages of 12 to 18, the Los Angeles County District Attorney’s Office announced on Tuesday.
+A former volunteer at a church in Diamond Bar pleaded no contest to sexually molesting a girl when she was between the ages of 12 to 18, the Los Angeles County District Attorney’s Office announced on Tuesday.

 Chin Lee Chook, who also goes by Desmond Chook, 56, entered the plea to one felony count of oral copulation of a person under 10 and two felony counts of lewd acts upon a child under the age of 14.